Nicolae Ceaușescu: President of the Socialist Republic of Romania

 Ceaușescu had been head of state since 1967, though nominally only as first among equals, deriving his real power from his status as party leader.
+This was similar to the current power structure in China, whose paramount leader serves as president while deriving his power from his post as party leader.

-However, in 1974 Ceaușescu introduced a full-fledged executive presidency as the nation's top decision-maker.
-He was first elected to this post in 1974 and would be reelected every five years until 1989.
+However, in 1974 Ceaușescu converted the presidency of the State Council into a full-fledged executive presidency, making him the nation's top decision-maker in name and in fact.
+He was first elected to this post in 1974 and would be reelected every five years until 1989, all unopposed.

-As President, he was empowered to carry out those functions of the State Council that did not require plenums.
-He also appointed and dismissed the president of the Supreme Court and the prosecutor general whenever the legislature was not in session.
+As President, Ceaușescu was vested with very broad executive power.
+He remained ex officio president of the State Council, and was empowered to carry out any of its functions that did not require plenums.
+He also appointed and dismissed the president of the Supreme Court and the prosecutor general whenever the GNA was not in session.
 In practice, from 1974 onwards Ceaușescu frequently ruled by decree.
 Over time, he usurped many powers and functions that nominally were vested in the State Council as a whole.

+On paper, like all state officials, he was responsible to the GNA, which was constitutionally the highest organ of state power.
+In practice, the principles of democratic centralism, combined with the GNA's infrequent sessions (it sat in full session only twice a year) meant that his decisions had the force of law.
 Effectively, Ceaușescu now held all governing power in the nation; virtually all party and state institutions were subordinated to his will.
-The principles of democratic centralism, combined with the legislature's infrequent sessions (it sat in full session only twice a year) meant that for all intents and purposes, his decisions had the force of law.